jchatel/quickmail-next-docs/deliverability/reducing-bounces-with-email-verification.md

 - How to configure email verification provider?

   - Option 1: QuickMail Verification Credits

   - Option 2: External Verification Provider

 - How to verify leads?

   - Step #1: Enable email verification in the campaign

   - Step #2: Add leads to the campaign

 - How to know if emails were already verified?

 - Troubleshooting: Leads were already added before email verification was setup

+- Troubleshooting: There are invalid leads added to my campaign, what should I do?

+- Troubleshooting: If I re-run the email verification on verified leads, will it work?

+- Troubleshooting: What happens if I ran out of email verification credits?

 # What is Email Verification used for?